 - You may use HKDF to ratchet the Diffie-Hellman keys the as described in Section 2.3 of the Signal Specification.
 Proper usage of HKDF is explained in Section 5.2 of the Signal Specification. - HKDF is a key derivation function that we've added to lib.js.
-It is a fast key derivation algorithm that allows the user to specify the desired output key length.
 Section 5.2 describes how it can be used in your implementation.
-Read the lib.js comments for how to use our API. - You may use a variant of HMAC to implement the symmetric key ratchet described in 2.2.
+Read the lib.js comments for how to use our API. - The lib.js functions contains two HMAC-related functions: HMACtoAESKey (used to generate keys for AES encryption/decryption) and HMACtoHMACKey (used to generate keys for further HMACs).
+Part of your task is determining which function to use in each case in order to implement the Signal algorithm.